Welcome to t-vwo

 - an English language diploma in English from the University of Cambridge (ELA) either a CAE or a CPE;

-- a skills diploma in the form of Pre-U from the University of Cambridge International Examinations in Global Perspectives
+- a skills diploma in the form of an A-level from the University of Cambridge International Examinations in Global Perspectives

 So how does this fit into the course?